suncoast-devs/handbook/lessons/react-intro/index.md

   {
     "id": 100,
     "title": "SDG Standardizes on React",
-    "body": "ReactJS is the best library for learning front end Web" },
+    "body": "React is the best library for learning front end Web" },
   {
     "id": 101,
     "title": "This data comes from JSON!",
-    "body": "ReactJS works with data using tools we already know!"
+    "body": "React works with data using tools we already know!"
   }
 ]
 ```